 +358 50 354 6948

-In January 2020, Video Visit® remote care was introduced in the municipality of Muhos, Finland, where home care nurses visit clients via video connection.
+In January 2020, Video Visit® virtual care was introduced in the municipality of Muhos, Finland, where home care nurses visit clients via video connection.
 4000 virtual visits have already been made.

 “The video phone is very nice.
 My children and the home care nurse use it.
 It says beep beep beep and when I press the green ball with my thump the video comes on”, says Marjatta Seppänen, 83.

 In virtual care, the caregiver starts a video connection to the tablet at the client’s home.
 Marjatta Seppänen is visited both physically and virtually.
 Marjatta says that she has been a nurse and a nursing teacher herself.
 “I am familiar with eye drops and other procedures”.

 Safety and care while living at home

 The aim of the services targeted for the elderly is to support independent life at home by providing personal care, support and support services.
 The elderly care strategy is one of the key areas for the municipality of Muhos.
 Its mission is to provide the elderly population with the services they need, with a focus on preventive actions, while being founded on the true needs of the elderly as equal individuals (Municipality of Muhos website).